OJWatson/trace/docs/model/02_description.md

 ### 1.1 Observation Models

-Both injuries and deaths are modeled as Poisson random variables:
+In the simplest formulation, injuries and deaths can be modeled as Poisson random variables:

 $$
 \begin{align}